Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Background

-\paragraph{Synthetic Data.} Existing synthetic data generation methods have primarily focused on training LLMs, while data generation for agent tasks remains relatively underexplored.
-Some approaches leverage LLMs to synthesize inputs in various ways, including seed-task-based generation~\citep{wang2023selfinstructaligninglanguagemodels, xu2023baizeopensourcechatmodel,li2024numinamath,toshniwal2024openmathinstruct2acceleratingaimath}, question rewriting~\citep{yu2024metamathbootstrapmathematicalquestions}, and self-iterative methods~\citep{zelikman2022starbootstrappingreasoningreasoning,qiao2024autoactautomaticagentlearning}.
+\paragraph{Synthetic Data.} Some approaches leverage LLMs to synthesize inputs in various ways, including seed-task-based generation~\citep{wang2023selfinstructaligninglanguagemodels, xu2023baizeopensourcechatmodel,li2024numinamath,toshniwal2024openmathinstruct2acceleratingaimath}, question rewriting~\citep{yu2024metamathbootstrapmathematicalquestions}, and self-iterative methods~\citep{zelikman2022starbootstrappingreasoningreasoning,qiao2024autoactautomaticagentlearning}.
 Additionally, other methods enhance instruction complexity through rule-based modifications~\citep{xu2025wizardlmempoweringlargepretrained} or extract question-answer pairs from web-pretrained corpora to construct training data~\citep{yue2024mammoth2scalinginstructionsweb}.
-TaskCraft~\citep{shi2025taskcraftautomatedgenerationagentic} automates the construction of tool-using agent tasks by first generating atomic tasks through LLM-based document traversal and then expanding the task space via task composition. \citet{zhang2025agentracerinducingfailurellm} propose counterfactual replay and programmatic error injection to automatically build error-attribution datasets, which also indirectly results in the synthesis of agent trajectory data.
-However, although these methods have advanced the development of task synthesis to some extent, they remain limited in their ability to support multi-step, continuous task generation in web scenarios.

-\section{Graph2Eval}

-The goal of \textsc{Graph2Eval} is to establish an efficient task generation and evaluation framework for multimodal and multi-scenario settings, addressing the limitations of existing benchmarks that remain overly constrained to single-modality and static tasks. \textsc{Graph2Eval} is characterized by three key strengths: \textbf{(1)~Scalability \& Customizability}, enabling low-cost, automatic task generation with controllable complexity and difficulty across diverse domains; \textbf{(2)~Cross-Modal and Dynamic Task Support}, allowing both text-based reasoning tasks and web interaction tasks to be generated and executed in a semantically coherent, flexible, and progressive manner; and \textbf{(3)~Multi-Dimensional Evaluation}, providing comprehensive agent evaluation across single and multi-agent settings.
-The workflow of dataset generation consists of five stages: \textit{data parsing $\rightarrow$ knowledge graph construction $\rightarrow$ subgraph sampling $\rightarrow$ task generation $\rightarrow$ coverage optimization}, as illustrated in Figure~\ref{fig:method}.
+However, these synthetic data generation techniques primarily focus on training or evaluating LLMs rather than on agent-centric tasks.
+TaskCraft~\citep{shi2025taskcraftautomatedgenerationagentic} automates the construction of tool-using agent tasks by first generating atomic tasks via LLM-based document traversal, and then expanding the task space through task composition.
+Nevertheless, this compositional approach still relies on the LLM’s judgment of inter-task dependencies and lacks an effective understanding of explicit entity relationships.
+Similarly, \citet{su2025learnbyinteractdatacentricframeworkselfadaptive} synthesize agent-environment interaction data from documents using LLMs, but the quality of the generated tasks is ensured only through deduplication and LLM-based alignment and evaluation.
+Moreover, since this method generates web agent tasks based on static documents, it lacks an understanding of tasks in actual dynamic scenarios and therefore cannot reliably assess task executability.

+\section{\textsc{Graph2Eval}}